 Zoloft dependency and addiction are two distinct concepts.
 Dependency refers to the physical or psychological reliance on a substance, whereas addiction involves compulsive use despite negative consequences.
 Zoloft dependency can occur when the body becomes accustomed to the medication, leading to withdrawal symptoms when it is stopped.
 Addiction, on the other hand, involves a pattern of behavior characterized by compulsive use, tolerance, and withdrawal.
 While Zoloft is not typically considered addictive, it can still lead to physical dependence and withdrawal symptoms when stopped abruptly.

-What to Know Before Starting Zoloft?
+What to Know Before Taking Zoloft

 Before you or someone close to you begins taking Zoloft, it’s important to be well-informed about what to expect and how it might affect your health.
 Here are some key things to consider: